Hoài Lâm: Joining TV show "Guong Mat Than Quen"

 Previously, he was only a newcomer which was barely recognized by the audiences, except those who prefer music tea rooms in Ho Chi Minh City and some at South West of South Vietnam.
 However, after winning the first prize of reality show Guong Mat Than Quen second season (2014), his name started to rise and begin to be well recognized by many.

 In 2013, he made the first appearance on Guong Mat Than Quen first season as a guest of 9th gala show where he performed the song Về Đâu Mái Tóc Người Thương.
 Later, he continued to show up in final gala with the performance of the song Nghĩ Về Cha featuring Hoai Linh.

 In 2014, through the introduction of composer Duc Huy (one of the judges of the show), he signed up for Guong Mat Than Quen second season.
 Throughout 12 episodes, he portrayed 13 artists and singers such as: Celine Dion, Mario Maurer, Andrea Bocelli, Marc Anthony, Dong Nhi, Khac Trieu, Adele, Quang Le, Nguyen Hung, Son Tung M-TP, Ha Thi Cau, Thanh Nga and Thanh Sang.

 In first 11 shows, he scored 393 points in total and stayed on top over other 6 contestants.
 In final gala, for the portray of Thanh Nga and Thanh Sang, he continued to score the highest point and eventually won the first prize of the show based on evaluation from the judges, at the same time he was also the contestant that had the highest votes from the audiences and viewers for 58.15% via SMS and official website of the show.

 However, during the show, he also faced several scandals, such as it was thought that he was favored by Hoai Linh (who is his godfather and the judge) and he was boycotted by Son Tung M-TP's fans due to the comment of the judge My Linh for saying his performance of the song Em Của Ngày Hôm Qua was better than Son Tung M-TP himself.

 Reception from the audience

-Despite of being a new face, Hoai Lam has a diverse fanbase due to his capability of performing various music genres such as ballads, golden music, folk songs, South opera, pop,...he also plays the drum, piano, guitar, etc.
+Despite being a new face, Hoai Lam has a diverse fanbase due to his capability of performing various music genres such as ballads, golden music, folk songs, South opera, pop,...he also plays the drum, piano, guitar, etc.

 The viral of Guong Mat Than Quen 2014 popularised him.
 Audiences like him because he performs folk ballads, unlike other pop singers.

 Moreover, his image was built to be friendly and close to the audience, less scandalous, good moral, well communicated towards everyone.
 He is also well liked by other artists for his charming, polite and friendly behavior.

 Besides his naive face which is also the big plus for his image.
 His fanclub has already widely expanded in Vietnam and overseas.